-To ensure that students are safe and that incidents of bullying are reported and dealt with, prefects are identifiable to bus drivers by their tie and can be asked to watch over certain students and liaise with the member of SLT (Behaviour) to report bad behaviour.
-Bus drivers have often reported unpleasant behaviour including bullying to the school and to their line manager.
+To ensure that students are safe and that incidents of bullying are reported and dealt with, prefects are identifiable to bus drivers by their tie and can be asked to watch over certain students and liaise with the member of SLT (Behaviour) to report inappropriate behaviour.
+Bus drivers have reported inappropriate behaviour including bullying to the school and to their line manager.
 Each bus has a member of SLT assigned to it to deal with incidents that arise and a rota of other staff who supervise the students onto the bus at the end of the day.
-Parents and carers are also encouraged to accompany their children to and from the bus stop if they are concerned about their safety and to report any incidents immediately.
+Parent(s)/carer(s) are also encouraged to accompany their children to and from the bus stop if they are concerned about their safety and to report any incidents immediately. to their child's tutor.
+They will ensure that an investigation is started by listening and ensuring the incident is recorded and passed to the head of year.
 Pupils are taught, through the PSHE curriculum, to report bullying behaviour to an adult (for example, the driver of the bus, police officers, sports club and youth club staff etc) if they feel they are unsafe out of school.
-Where cyber bullying takes place parents and carers are urged to screen shot/keep any bullying messages and forward them to the Head of Year.
+Where cyber bullying takes place parent(s)/carer(s) are urged to screen shot/keep any bullying messages and forward them to the Head of Year.
+Staff can confiscate mobile phones if they believe they are being used for any form of bullying and can hold them pending further investigation or until a parent/carer can collect the phone..
 They are also provided with information to help keep their children safe via the school website